'Jeopardy' Champ Amy Schneider's Winning Streak Comes to an End

-'Jeopardy' Champ Amy Schneider's Winning Streak Comes to an End After 40 Weeks
+'Jeopardy' Champ Amy Schneider's Winning Streak Comes to an End After 40 Games

-After 40 weeks, Amy Schneider's winning streak on Jeopardy! has come to an end.
+After 40 games, Amy Schneider's winning streak on Jeopardy! has come to an end.

 The software engineering manager lost to Rhone Talsma, a librarian from Chicago, during Wednesday's episode.
 Schneider finished in second place with $19,600, while Talsma came in first with $29,600.